 • Wash your fruits and vegetables before eating.

-• Make Pure Soap Flake bundles with cotton cloth and wash
+• Pure Soap Flake bundles with cotton cloth and wash

-• Great for camping ~ dish soap, body wash, shampoo, and toothpaste
+• Great for camping ~ dishes, body wash, shampoo, toothpaste

-• Make crafts ~ holiday frost, ornaments, soap crayons and
+• Crafts ~ holiday frost, ornaments, soap crayons and

 • Whip into a lather for creative soap making and craft projects.

-• Combine with other natural cleaning ingredients for green
+• Combine with other natural ingredients for green

 How to dissolve